 See the list of certified ELDs.

-In Québec, the requirements set out in the federal regulation will be incorporated into the Regulation respecting the hours of driving and rest of heavy vehicle drivers during the coming months.
+In Québec, the requirements set out in the federal regulation will be incorporated into the Regulation respecting the hours of driving and rest of heavy vehicle drivers (the Regulation) during the coming months.
 The goal is to make ELDs mandatory in Québec as soon as possible.
 However, they will not be required before January 2023.
 In the meantime, drivers may continue to use paper daily logs until the new Regulation comes into effect.
-This applies to all vehicles travelling in Québec, whether they are registered in Québec or elsewhere.
+This applies to all heavy vehicles travelling in Québec, whether they are registered in Québec or elsewhere.

 To stay informed, subscribe to the Le Relayeur newsletter (in French only).